Governance within a multi-academy trust

 I am really pleased to be part of the Academy Council for Begbrook, where my son now attends.
 I’m committed to provide the support and challenge to help our children reach their full potential and enjoy their school experience.
 I have 19 years’ experience working in the public sector in a number of finance, policy and project management roles.
-I currently manage the policy and partnerships function for children and adults services in Bristol City Council.
+I currently manage the policy and partnerships function for adults, children and education services in Bristol City Council.
 I will provide support and challenge to help our children reach their full potential and enjoy their school experience.

 TONY MOONEY: I have always been actively involved in school life, helping with reading, school trips, PTFA and talks to early year’s children.
 I want all Begbrook pupils to have the best start in life, to enjoy going to school, make positive friendships and gain the knowledge and skills to help them thrive.
 I hope to make a positive contribution to the school.
 I am supporting the Principal and his team to take the school from being ‘good’ to ‘outstanding’, by drawing on my experience and constructively challenging the senior leadership team.
 Begbrook is a great school, has a great staff team, fabulous kids and parents and I am doing my part in helping it grow from strength to strength.